-In addition, if you come across a question that is available elsewhere, you can report the question to HackerRank.
-See the article Report a Question Leak to learn more about how to report a leaked question.
+In addition, if you come across a question available elsewhere, you can report the question to HackerRank.
+Look at the article Report a Question Leak to learn more about how to report a leaked question.

 The leaked questions across the library (both HackerRank and your company library) are displayed on the Leaked tab of the library.

 Note: HackerRank's current leak detection capabilities are limited to Coding, Approximate Solution, Database, DevOps, and Fullstack question types.